copperwater/Encircle/README.md

 * --raw-commands disables all parsing of your input
 * --disregard-nothing forces the program to show certain messages that would otherwise be suppressed, such as "End of /NAMES list".
 * --show-server-stats prints some server statistics that would otherwise be ignored, such as the server creation time and number of users
-* --show-motd will print the message of the day, which would otherwise be suppressed.
+* --show-motd will print the server message of the day, which would otherwise be suppressed.
 * --hide-pings will stop server pings from appearing
 * --show-nonstandard enables nonstandard (non-RFC) commands to be processed.
 If they are enabled and the server sends a nonstandard an unexpected format, the program may crash.

-This client was tested primarily on irc.freenode.net.
+This client was tested primarily on irc.freenode.net and some other servers.